Make your clients see what they can be rather than what they are.

 There are certainly a great many possibilities here.
 You just never really know what your coaching client really wants or needs until you take the time to peel back the layers and get to the heart of the real issues they are trying to work through.

-Getting a grasp of these core wants will help you to better understanding your life coaching clients.
+Getting a grasp of these core wants will help you to better understanding your life to coach clients.
 As a result, you will gather the necessary insights you need to direct your coaching sessions in more optimal ways.

 These core wants or desires can be divided into two categories that include tangible and intangible things.
 First, let’s take a look at the tangible wants that most of us pursue in life: